Nikon D4 vs Sony A9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D4 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D4 does not offer wifi capability.
+In contrast, the D4 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D4 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the D4 and the A9 have been discontinued, but can regularly be found used on ebay.
 The D4 was replaced by the Nikon D4S, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D4 and A9 can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is the Nikon D4 better than the Sony A9 or vice versa?
 The listing below highlights the relative strengths of the two models.